Mechatronics

 Program Learning Outcomes

-- Students will be able to describe how single phase, three phase, and DC Motors are controlled via contactors, starters or Variable Speed Drives.
-Understand relays, and how to interpret schematics and wiring diagrams that describe a motor control system.
+4. Students will be able to describe how single-phase, three-phase and DC Motors are controlled via contactors, starters or Variable Speed Drives.
+They will be able to understand relays, and how to interpret schematics and wiring diagrams that describe a motor control system.

-- Students will be able to identify the major components and sub-systems of a Robot including Degrees of Freedom, Hydraulic, Pneumatic and Electric Drives.
+5. Students will be able to identify major components and sub-systems of a robot including Degrees of Freedom, Hydraulic, Pneumatic and Electric drives.

-- Students will be able to describe the proper location and application of valves (E.G., Check, Bypass, Control, Multi-Way), in a Pneumatic or Hydraulic System.
+9. Students will be able to describe the proper location and application of valves (E.G., Check, Bypass, Control, Multi-Way) in a Pneumatic or Hydraulic System.